-Based on collecting survey data from surveying research of 900 managers working for 900 small and medium enterprises in six big Cities in Vietnam, including Can Tho City, Ho Chi Minh City, Da Nang City, Hai Phong City, Hue City, and Ha Noi City.
-Reviewing the critical factors influencing creative innovation (CI) and competitive capacity (CC) reveals numerous key findings.
-Moreover, technology and digital infrastructure (TI) have a significant impact on both CI ( $\beta$ = 0.573, p < 0.001) and CC ( $\beta$ = 0.350, p < 0.001), highlighting the importance of digital transformation in achieving competitive advantages.
+Survey data were collected from 900 managers working for 900 small and medium enterprises in six big cities in Vietnam, including Can Tho City, Ho Chi Minh City, Da Nang City, Hai Phong City, Hue City, and Ha Noi City.
+A review of the critical factors influencing creative innovation (CI) and competitive capacity (CC) revealed numerous key findings.
+Moreover, TI has a significant impact on both CI (β = 0.573, p < 0.001) and CC (β = 0.350, p < 0.001), highlighting the importance of DT in achieving competitive advantages.
 Financial resources (FR) and human resources (HR) are equally critical for promoting innovation by providing consistent funding and talented talent.
-Corporate governance and innovation strategy (CG) has a minor impact, indirectly promoting innovation through strategic leadership.
-While the policy and legal environment (PL) offers some assistance, it does not emerge as the dominant driver of innovation.
+CG and innovation strategy (CGIS) have a minor impact, indirectly promoting innovation through strategic leadership.
+While the PL offers some assistance, it does not emerge as the dominant driver of innovation.
 Creative innovation bridges resources and competitiveness, emphasizing its critical role in transforming investments into long-term competitive advantage.
-The findings highlight the need for a comprehensive strategy to encourage innovation, emphasizing technology, finance, human capital, and governance.
+The findings highlight the need for a comprehensive strategy that emphasizes technology, finance, human capital, and governance to encourage innovation.
 In Vietnam's orientation as a start-up nation, research on innovation for businesses, especially small and medium enterprises, needs more attention.
-From research articles from other countries, combining data and testing models, Vietnam can learn to apply tools to support small and medium enterprises in applying innovation effectively through practical support in training, capital, business consulting, promoting knowledge sharing, sharing resources and technology as well as creating an innovation ecosystem.

-This study has some limitations that need to be recognized, but it does provide significant information.
-To start, it's possible that the study doesn't accurately reflect the variety of SMEs in more remote or rural parts of Vietnam as it only includes data from six large cities.
-Secondly, although the sample size (n = 835) is sufficient, it is cross-sectional, making it difficult to draw conclusions about cause and effect or track changes over time.
-Lastly, the study could have some issues with response bias or subjectivity because it uses self-reported data from SME managers.
-Furthermore, the model fails to consider any outside forces (such as COVID-19 or economic volatility) that could impact the dynamics of innovation.
-Lastly, as cultural and sectoral differences were not specifically controlled for, the results may not apply to other SMEs.
-It would benefit future research to follow participants over time to see how their innovation potential and competitiveness evolve.
-It is possible to increase the results' generalizability and contextual richness by broadening the sample to incorporate SMEs in rural areas or other economic sectors.
-Qualitative methodologies like in-depth interviews or case studies might be included to further understand the factors driving innovation at the corporate level.
+From research articles from other countries, Vietnam can learn to apply tools to support small and medium enterprises in applying innovation effectively through practical support in training, capital, business consulting, promoting knowledge sharing, sharing resources and technology, and creating an innovation ecosystem.
+Although this study has some limitations that need to be recognized, it does provide significant information.
+It is possible that the study does not accurately reflect the variety of SMEs in more remote or rural parts of Vietnam as it only includes data from six large cities.
+Second, although the sample size (n = 835) is sufficient, it is cross-sectional, making it difficult to draw conclusions about cause and effect or track changes over time.
+Finally, the study could have some issues with response bias or subjectivity because it uses self-reported data from SME managers.
+Furthermore, the model fails to consider any outside forces (e.g., COVID-19 or economic volatility) that could impact innovation dynamics.
+Finally, as cultural and sectoral differences were not specifically controlled for, the results may not apply to other SMEs.
+It would benefit future research to follow participants over time to determine how their innovation potential and competitiveness evolve.
+It is possible to increase the generalizability and contextual richness of the results by broadening the sample to include SMEs in rural areas or other economic sectors.
+Qualitative methodologies, such as in-depth interviews or case studies, might be included to further understand the factors driving innovation at the corporate level.
 Factors such as leadership style, organizational learning, and digital maturity could mediate or moderate future studies.
-The innovation ecosystem in Vietnam could be compared to other developing economies through cross-national comparative studies.
-Lastly, policymakers will benefit from studying how SMEs have changed and innovated after the pandemic to understand how they have dealt with digital disruption.
+The innovation ecosystem in Vietnam can be compared to other developing economies through crossnational comparative studies.
+Finally, policymakers will benefit from studying how SMEs have changed and innovated after the pandemic to understand how they have dealt with digital disruption.